The Bicycle Man

 "The Bicycle Man" is a two-part very special episode of the American sitcom Diff'rent Strokes (1978–1986).
-Serving as the 16th and 17th episodes of the fifth season, it was written by Blake Hunter, directed by Gerren Keith, and guest-stars Gordon Jump as a bicycle shop owner who tries to molest Arnold Jackson (Coleman) and his friend Dudley Johnson (Shavar Ross).
+Serving as the 16th and 17th episodes of the fifth season, it was written by Blake Hunter, directed by Gerren Keith, and guest-stars Gordon Jump as a bicycle shop owner who tries to molest Arnold Jackson (Gary Coleman) and his friend Dudley Johnson (Shavar Ross).
 The episode also features Le Tari as Ted Ramsey, Dudley's adoptive father, and Brad Trumbull as Detective Simpson.

-"The Bicycle Man" originally aired on NBC on February 5 and 12, 1983, and was critically acclaimed.
-In later years, "The Bicycle Man" has been notable for beginning the trend of "very special" sitcom episodes that deal with social issue topics very serious for the tone of the overall series, as well as its dark content.
+"The Bicycle Man" originally aired on NBC on February 5 (Part 1) and February 12, 1983 (Part 2), and was critically acclaimed.
+In later years, "The Bicycle Man" has been notable for beginning the trend of "very special" sitcom episodes that deal with social issue topics very seriously compared to the tone of the overall series, as well as its dark content.
 Several publications have ranked it one of the best very special episodes.
-A scene from "The Bicycle Man" was used in An Open Secret (2015), a documentary film about pedophilia in the film industry.
+A scene from "The Bicycle Man" was used in An Open Secret (2014), a documentary film about pedophilia in the film industry.